 How to win at poker is a fair question and we really want to have an answer to that.
-Let me give you mine – probably it is easier that you think.
-If you are willing to spend some time, learning and analysing your game, as well as concentrating on things that really matters you are up for the good start and I will show you how to win at poker.
+Let me give you mine – probably it is easier than you think.
+If you are willing to spend some time, learning and analyzing your game, as well as concentrating on things that really matter you are up for the good start and I will show you how to win at poker.

 Firstly, you need to figure out what leaks you have in your game and what mistakes you are making right now.
 To be honest, often it is quite hard to do that on your own.
 Since we are so used to the way we play, a lot of the time we are not able to notice even obvious mistakes.
 Naturally, the best way to go around that is to ask your friend for help or get a coach to review your play.
 Of course, poker coaching requires some investment, but if you choose one spot where to put your money – this would definitely be it.
 However, if you have an option of asking some poker friend to help you, it could be a good start as well.
 Just make sure that he is a better player than you are and preferably plays a bit higher stakes with some experience.

 So how you should be evaluating your game?
 Well, let us start from the beginning and one thing that you really should do is your Database analysis.